-Despite being touted as a significant technology trend, ‘Big Data’ has proven to be difficult to implement.
-How can business get it right?
+Despite being touted as a significant technology trend, ‘Big Data’ programs have proven to be difficult to implement.
+How can businesses get it right?

-The majority of business executives understand that Big Data is a serious technology disruptor, yet few have achieved success with their initiatives, according to a survey by Cap Gemini.
+The majority of business executives understand that Big Data has been a serious technology disruptor yet few have achieved success with their initiatives.

 The survey found that only a quarter of the businesses surveyed classified their initiatives as successful, be they proof of concept, partially implemented or fully operational.

-One could argue that the investment has led to unsuccessful outcomes, but given its potential as a game changer for the future of business, what are these businesses getting wrong and what measures can be put in place to set up Big Data projects for success?
+One could argue that the investment has led to unsuccessful outcomes, but given its potential as a game-changer for the future of business, what are businesses getting wrong and what measures can be put in place to set up Big Data projects for success?

 Why are Big Data Projects so Challenging?

 According to the study, the key challenges to getting these projects right included:

 - Scattered data in silos across different teams

 - Absence of a clear business case for funding and implementing Big Data projects

 - Ineffective coordination of Big Data and analytics projects teams across the organisation